Kailua, Hawaii: Kaʻōhao/Lanikai

 Kaʻōhao ([kəʔˈoːhao]) is the earliest known Hawaiian name for the place known as "Lanikai."
 Kaʻōhao means "the tying" and is derived from an old story in which "two women were tied together here with a loincloth after being beaten in a kōnane game".
 Kaʻōhao was commercially developed in the 1920s and renamed "Lanikai."
 It is now an unincorporated community in Kailua on the windward coast at Kailua Bay.
 Lanikai Beach was rated one of the world's top ten beaches by Sherman's Travel Magazine.
 The area is known for its white, powder-like sandy beach and its hiking trail along the Kaʻiwa Ridge to the World War II military bunkers commonly known as the "Lanikai Pillboxes".
 Because of its small community and easy access to its famous beach, Lanikai has one of Hawaii's most expensive real estate markets.
 It is served by Kailua's zip code, 96734.

 Climate

-Climate

 Kailua has a tropical savanna climate.